 News out of our major trading partner China is also sliding more and more into the negative with recent GDP figures indicating that growth rates are getting sluggish and soon seem to slip under the 6% benchmark.
 Off course the ongoing trade war is not helping.
 On the positive side there seems to be some hope that some sort of agreement is possible soon with comments from US President Trump lifting global equities markets for the time being.

 Our Australian 10y Government bond rates have moved strongly over the past couple of weeks from a low of 0.86% to a high of 1.19%.
-This move however is probably short lift as some of our leading economist such as Bill Evans making suggestions that the next move by the RBA could be some sort of QE measure.
-The message clearly is that investors need to get used to very low interest rates for quite some time.
+This move however is probably a short lift as some of our leading economists such as Bill Evans making suggestions that the next move by the RBA could be some sort of QE measure.
+The message clearly is that investors need to get used to very low-interest rates for quite some time.

 Call through to your ABX advisor now to lock in your 5% bonds before interest rates fall further today.